Go To Namecheap.com

 • Who is your most likely audience?
 Who will you target to buy your products or hire you?
 What are their pain points that you can solve for them?

-• What are the basic needs for your business?
-This could include technology (hardware and software), an office or storefront, an e-commerce website, sales people or other staff, or legal and accounting professionals.
+• What are your business’s basic needs?
+These could include technology (hardware and software), an office or storefront, an e-commerce website, salespeople or other staff, or legal and accounting professionals.

-For the basics of what to include in a business plan, there are a number of templates you can download.
-For context, it might also help to take a look at Apple’s first business plan for the Macintosh computer.
+For the basics of what to include in a business plan, there are several templates you can download.
+For context, it might also help to look at Apple’s first business plan for the Macintosh computer.

-Once you have a pretty solid basis for your business idea, you’re ready to move on to the next step.
+Once you have a solid basis for your business idea, you’re ready to proceed to the next step.

 3. Create Your Brand

 There are many elements involved in creating a brand, so let’s start with the basics.
-What’s the name of your business going to be?
-How is it going to stand out from your competitors?
+What’s your business name going to be?
+How will it stand out from your competitors?

-Before you commit to a name, do your due diligence to make sure it works.
+Before committing to a name, do your due diligence to ensure it works.
 Here are some things to consider:

 • Google the name (as well as alternative spellings and variations) to make sure no one else is using it.
 You don’t want anyone to confuse your business with someone else’s.
-If you’re a brick-and-mortar business, you’ll want at least be sure you no one else already uses name locally. (e.g. Nancy’s Bakery in Chicago isn’t likely to threaten the business of Nancy’s Bakery in Vancouver, however, nancysbakery.com might be a different story.)
+If you’re a brick-and-mortar business, you’ll want at least to be sure that no one else already uses the name locally. (e.g., Nancy’s Bakery in Chicago isn’t likely to threaten the business of Nancy’s Bakery in Vancouver.
+However, nancysbakery.com might be a different story.)

 • Is the associated domain name available?
 If not, we’ve got you covered.